siczmj/overscrolls/README.md

 # Concept

-1. Create an OverScrollHelper which following do:
+1. Create an OverScrollHelper class which following do:
     - Handle the touch event and watch the scrolling on Y axis (or maybe later X axis).
     - Introduce new states (overscroll-start, overscroll, overscroll-end)
     - Add a [listener to callback](https://github.com/siczmj/overscrolls/blob/master/overscrolls-library/src/main/java/com/nirigo/mobile/view/overscrolls/interfaces/OverScrollListener.java) when overscroll in progress or other state changed.